 Menhinick, Edward F. (1991) The Freshwater Fishes of North Carolina, North Carolina Wildlife Resources Commission, Raleigh.
 Pp. 45-203

 Page, Lawrence M.; Burr, Brooks M. (1991) Freshwater Fishes: North America North of Mexico, Houghton-Mifflin, Boston.
 Pp. <missing location>

-Rohde, Fred C.; Arndt, Rudolf G.; Lindquist, David G.; Parnell, James F. (1994) <missing title>, Universilty of North Carolina Press, Chapel Hill.
+Rohde, Fred C.; Arndt, Rudolf G.; Lindquist, David G.; Parnell, James F. (1994) Freshwater fishes of the Carolinas, Virginia, and Delaware, Universilty of North Carolina Press, Chapel Hill NC.
 Pp. <missing location>

 Simon, Carol A.; Bentley, Matthew G.; Caldwell, Gary S. (2010) 2,4-Decadienal: Exploring a novel approach for the control of polychaete pests on cultured abalone, Aquaculture 310: 52-60

 Steele, Mark A.; Schroeter, Stephen C.; Page, Henry M. (2007) Preliminary investigation of the effects of purse seine size on estimates of density and species richness of estuarine fishes, Estuaries and Coasts 30(2): 344-347